-Compared to the Bayesian one, Shannon surprise is more sensitive and can lead to reaction faster, as Shannon surprise is about capturing the initial puzzlement, whereas Bayesian surprise is more about updating the belief.
+Compared to the Bayesian surprise, Shannon surprise is more sensitive and can lead to a faster reaction, because Shannon surprise is about capturing the initial puzzlement, whereas Bayesian surprise is more about updating the belief.
 Consider the example that a student with a very good grade history suddenly gets a poor grade in one test.
 Using the Shannon measure, under the belief, $\pi_n(\boldsymbol \uptheta) = \{\text{good student}\}$, the probability of $\mathbf D =\{\text{bad score}\}$ is low, so that one would be puzzled and tag this event as a surprise.
 On the contrary, using the Bayesian measure, one is unlikely to change from $\pi_n(\boldsymbol \uptheta) = \{\text{good student}\}$ to $\pi_{n+1}(\boldsymbol \uptheta) = \{\text{bad student}\}$ after one single test.
-This is to say, $\pi_n(\boldsymbol \uptheta)$ and $\pi_{n+1}(\boldsymbol \uptheta)$ stay the same and the KL divergence is zero.
+This is to say, $\pi_{n}(\boldsymbol \uptheta)$ and $\pi_{n+1}(\boldsymbol \uptheta)$ stay the same and the KL divergence is close to zero.
 As such, one is not surprised if using the Bayesian measure.
 In order to change the belief, much more bad scores are needed to gradually overturn the prior belief of ``\{good student\}''.
-The slower response often comes as a critic of Bayesian surprise, especially when the experiments are expensive and resources are precious (meaning that one does not afford a lot of new observations to react).
+The slower response often comes as a criticism of Bayesian surprise, especially when the experiments are expensive and resources are precious (meaning that one does not afford a lot of new observations to react).

-It appears that neither of the existing surprise measures are perfect~\citep{faraji:2018}.
+It appears that neither of the existing surprise measures are perfect~\cite{faraji:2018}.
 While introducing a new surprise measure is worthy, doing so is not straightforward.
 We believe the existing measures, however imperfect they may be, are still useful.
-So we stay with the two definitions and demonstrate their usefulness in the sequel.
+So we stay with the two definitions and demonstrate their usefulness in this paper.